On reductive automorphism groups of regular embeddings: Abelian case

 \section{Abelian case}

 In this section we will assume that $G=C$ is an algebraic torus, $X$ as usual a complete $G$-regular variety, and $\D\subseteq \partial_G X$ any subset.
 Hence $X$ is a toric variety under the acton of a quotient of $G$.
 Since $G$ is its own Borel subgroup, $X$ has no $G$-color.
+In this setting the study of $\Autz(X)$ is simplified by the fact that, for all $D\in\partial_G X$, the $G$-module $H^0(X, \OO_X(D))$ splits into the sum of $1$-dimensional $G$-submodules.